 She has led groups of Orpheus students presenting their original works at The International Youth Arts Festival, DAISY festival and in 2015 worked with collaboratively with Orpheus students and people in prisons to produce songs for 'The Birdsong Project' - songs by prisoners for loved ones on the outside.

 She continues to facilitate music and mixed media workshops in Orpheus's collaborations with organisations involved with people with disabilities and those facing exclusion.

 In June 2016, she facilitated soundscape and music writing for a collaboration between students of Orpheus and the QEII school (for children with severe learning and physical disabilities).
 The multi-sensory 'haunted house' installation, entitled 'They were hidden in the roof of the house' was exhibited at The Royal Albert Hall.

 THERAPEUTIC TRAINING AND ARTS INTEGRATION

-Kate is a trained practitioner of Somatic Experiencing (a neuroscience-based approach to resolving the effects of shock trauma) and is currently undergoing a 4 year training in body psychotherapy.
+Kate is an integrative somatic psychotherapist and somatic coach, using neuroscientifically- informed approaches.
 She finds the worlds of arts and psychology mutually inspiring and is planning integrative projects for the near future.